 A Word from Bob

-You’re reading Part 2 of a two-part blog mini-series on Cornelius Van Til and common grace.
+You’re reading Part 2 of a three-part blog mini-series on Cornelius Van Til and common grace.
 In Part 1, I focused on Van Til’s assessment of Kuyper and Bavinck: Van Til, Kuyper, Bavinck, and Biblical Counselors: An Assessment.
 In that post, I asked and answered the questions:

 Can biblical counselors legitimately follow the common grace teachings of Abraham Kuyper and Herman Bavinck?
 Or, as some claim, to be a true biblical counselor, must we only follow the teachings of Cornelius Van Til on common grace?